 Getting to Watchman Trail

-The Watchman Trail is another that goes straight from the visitor centre and isn’t difficult to find.
+The Watchman Trail is another one of the Zion National Park hikes that goes straight from the visitor centre and isn’t difficult to find.
 Simply walk to the RV Car Park and you should be able to easily find the start of the trail.

 Lower Emerald pool